-“That was back in 2005 and there was some rigorous training, but to be honest with you, even after 16 years, I still don’t know everything.
+“That was back in 2005 and there was some rigorous training.
+To be honest with you, even after 16 years, I still don’t know everything.
 It was basically just working with customers and getting on-the-job experience.”

 How does your new role as Director of UI Services compare to your prior roles at Equifax?

 “It’s very similar, but my role now is more focused on helping members.
-When I was with Equifax, they were a very large organization with a very corporate structure, and I had an obligation to 501(c) Services as my client, but I also had an obligation to Equifax.
-Now I get to focus on what I love, which is helping people, educating them on unemployment and educating our teams internally.”
+When I was with Equifax, they were a very large organization with a very corporate structure.
+I had an obligation to 501(c) Services as my client, but I also had an obligation to Equifax.
+Now I get to focus on what I love, which is helping people, educating them on unemployment, and educating our teams internally.”

 How has the pandemic affected your work?